 B.S.E. in Mechanical Engineering

 The Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-Please see the PDF version of the sample schedule.
-Additional information can be found on the department advising website.
+Please see the sample schedule and additional information on the department advising website.

 ME Program Specific Course Requirements

 Within the ME program, there are five categories of program specific courses.
 These include ME Core courses, Technical Electives, Specialization Elective, Advanced Math and EECS 314/215.